 Resource allocation: The Commission's objective is that fire stations are optimally located through the application of a location-based mapping programme.
-The allocation of fire fighting resources will be enhanced by the development of a new national resource allocation model (NRAM) to replace the current system.
-The NRAM will provide a sound basis for resource decisions.
-The model will cover strategies for:
+The allocation of fire fighting resources will be enhanced by the development of a new national risk and resource model to replace the current system.
+The model will provide a sound basis for resource decisions and will cover strategies for: